AuraCodez/Movie-Recommender---CineSuggest/README.md

 I am working on creating the UI of this application and also working on the logic where it asks what genre/series/actors they enjoy a lot, and then trying to narrow down to very specific movies or tv shows they may enjoy.

 #### Technologies and Frameworks Used
 Java, Spring Boot, MongoDB, Thymeleaf and Boostrap.
-Experiementing with Angular or React with the Front end.
+Experiementing with React for the Front end.

 #### Using this application
 For now, there isn't a way to use the application as it is.
 I still need to deploy it on a cloud platform such as AWS or Heroku.